BDC Hamburger Icon

 Open row

 Whether you’re starting a new business or looking to make changes to your existing business, it can be hard to figure out your management style.
-But even if it seems difficult and other tasks feel more urgent, identifying your management style and keeping it up to date is paramount to running a successful business.
+It may seem difficult and other tasks may feel more urgent.
+But, identifying your management style and keeping it up to date is paramount to running a successful business.

 You don’t have to discover it on your own, though.
 You can draw from a rich history of management theories, such as the one developed by Stephen Covey.
 Here is a breakdown of Covey’s ideas and how you can use them to improve your company overall.